Cat Scan and X-Ray Technologist

 Did you self-disclose your stuttering during the job hiring process?
 If so, how did you do it and how do you currently disclose your stuttering to unsuspecting co-workers, clients and or customers?

 I did not disclose my stutter during my initial interview.
 It, pun intended, speaks for itself.
 I do disclose it to some patients when they seem irritated or impatient or make the comment that we get all the time, “What, you don’t know your own name?”
 Most people are understanding and kind.
 My name is the hardest thing for me to say.
 Go figure.
-If I stumble on my words, I will sometimes say, “I do have a speech impediment and it may take a moment for me to get it out, but I assure you that you are in good hands.”
+If I stumble on my words, I will sometimes say, “I do have a speech difference and it may take a moment for me to get it out, but I assure you that you are in good hands.”

 Describe how stuttering makes you a better, more valued contributor at work.